kvarak/dnd/docs/_Classes/cleric.md

 | Bludgeoning | Lightning

 ### Channel: Weigh the Scales
 At 2nd level, you can use your ***action*** and your Channel Divinity feature to impose equilibrium.
-For one minute or until you choose to end this effect as a bonus action, you cannot gain advantage or suffer disadvantage, and you can reroll any damage dice that result in a 1, but only once per die.
+For one minute or until you choose to end this effect as a ***bonus action***, you cannot gain advantage or suffer disadvantage, and you can reroll any damage dice that result in a 1, but only once per die.

 ### Harmony in Unity
-At 6th level, your divine calling allows you to correct what has been disrupted.
+Your divine calling allows you to correct what has been disrupted.
 When you cast a spell that causes a creature to regain hit points, that creature’s next attack deals an extra 1d6 force damage.

 ### Faithful Path
-At 8th level, if you have chosen the **Path of the Crusader**, you can choose the extra damage you deal to be radiant or necrotic.
+If you have chosen the **Path of the Crusader**, you can choose the extra damage you deal to be radiant or necrotic.
 You can change this choice at any time.

 ### Balancing Act
-From 10th level, if you are affected by Weigh the Scales, you are also considered to be affected by *protection from Evil and Good*.
+If you are affected by Weigh the Scales, you are also considered to be affected by *protection from Evil and Good*.

 ### Perfect Order
-At 18th level, your god controls the events around you, acting with inscrutable intent.
-When a creature takes an action within 30 feet of you and rolls a d20, you can choose the result of the die roll.
+Your god controls the events around you, acting with inscrutable intent.
+When a creature takes an action within 30 ft of you and rolls a d20, you can choose the result of the die roll.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.